-Bressanone to Novacella - 3 km (2 miles) | Novacella to Brunico - 35 km (22 miles) OR Novacella toFortezza to Brunico - 43 km (27 miles) | Brunico to Campo Tures out and back - 33 km (21 miles)
+Bressanone to Novacella -3 km (2 miles) | Novacella to Brunico -35 km (22 miles) OR Novacella to Fortezza to Brunico -43 km (27 miles)

 Departing Bressanone, your route primarily follows well-kept bike paths to Brunico.
 You will have a choice of two routes-one shorter and paved (ideal for road bikes), with a climb to the Novacella Abbey, the other one 3 miles (5 km) longer and including a panoramic stretch on a gravel path to the Fortezza fortress (less ideal for road bikes).
 After, you will climb very gradually to Brunico, with a few steeper hills.
 The path flattens out to your destination.
 Much of your ride follows the Rienza River.